(morphine sulfate) Extended-release Tablets

-Inform patients that the use of MORPHABOND, even when taken as recommended, can result in addiction, abuse, and misuse, which can lead to overdose and death [see WARNINGS AND PRECAUTIONS].
-Instruct patients not to share MORPHABOND with others and to take steps to protect MORPHABOND from theft or misuse.
+Inform patients that the use of MORPHABOND ER, even when taken as recommended, can result in addiction, abuse, and misuse, which can lead to overdose and death [see WARNINGS AND PRECAUTIONS].
+Instruct patients not to share MORPHABOND ER with others and to take steps to protect MORPHABOND ER from theft or misuse.

 Life-Threatening Respiratory Depression

-Inform patients that potentially serious additive effects may occur MORPHABOND is used with alcohol or other CNS depressants, and not to use such drugs unless supervised by a health care provider [see WARNINGS AND PRECAUTIONS].
+Inform patients and caregivers that potentially fatal additive effects may occur if MORPHABOND ER is used with benzodiazepines or other CNS depressants, including alcohol, and not to use these concomitantly unless supervised by a health care provider [see WARNINGS AND PRECAUTIONS, DRUG INTERACTIONS].